Batch ETL vs Streaming ETL: The Only Guide You Need

 Typical ETL process

-Then, transform the data by cleaning, filtering, summarizing, and more.
+2. Transform it by cleaning, filtering, summarizing, and more.

 • Processing of monthly sales data into a data warehouse.